appsody/website/content/docs/using-appsody/building-and-deploying.md

 - You can use the `appsody build` command to generate a *deployment* Docker image on your local Docker registry, and then manually deploy that image to your runtime platform of choice.
 - You can use the `appsody deploy` command to deploy the same *deployment* Docker image directly to a Kubernetes cluster that you are using for testing or staging.
 - You can delegate the build and deployment steps to an external pipeline, such as a Tekton pipeline that consumes the source code of your Appsody project after you push it to a GitHub repository.
-Within the pipeline you can run `appsody build` which will build the application image and generate a deployment manifest, which you can then use to deploy your application to a Kubernetes environment through the Appsody operator.
+Within the pipeline, you can run `appsody build`, which builds the application image and generates a deployment manifest.
+You can use the manifest to deploy your application to a Kubernetes environment where the Appsody operator is installed.

 These deployment options are covered in more detail in the following sections.